austintgriffith/web2-to-web3-curriculum/README.md

    leads you to graph and/or running your own geth node

+   (when you have your own node running you can ask it for the mempool!)

 - **day 5**: advanced: sign, recover, encrypt, and decrypt

 ---